StreamElements/docs/docs/chatbot/commands/default/giveaway.md

 ---
 id: giveaway
+title: Using the !giveaway Command for Giveaway Info
 sidebar_label: "!giveaway"
-description: "Learn how to use the !giveaway command in StreamElements to check active giveaways in a Twitch channel."
+description: "Learn how the StreamElements !giveaway command allows viewers to check for active giveaways and get a link to enter."
+tags:
+  - chatbot
+  - commands
+  - loyalty
+  - giveaway
+  - raffle
 keywords:
 - giveaway
 - StreamElements giveaway